codingteam/emulsion/README.md

 Configure
 ---------

 Copy `emulsion.example.json` to `emulsion.json` and set the settings.
-For some settings, there're defaults:
+For some settings, there are defaults:

 ```json
 {